Professors & Fellows

 Dr Oscar Guardiola-Rivera is a Reader in Law.
 His interests are in the theory and history of human rights & popular constitutionalism in comparative perspective; Post-human rights;The relationship between writing, history, and politics; Latin American history and literature; Phenomenology: Hegelian, Sartrean & Fanonian perspectives; Slavery, anti-slavery, liberties & commons; Cognitive science & philosophy; Law & social theory and anthropology; Economics and post-development.

-Dr John Kraniauskas is Professor of Latin American Studies.
+Prof John Kraniauskas is Professor of Latin American Studies.
 Particularly interested in relations between state and cultural forms, he is currently working on transcultural and subaltern studies; crime form and the state in Mexico; and Eva Perón and the populist state.

 Dr Margarita Palacios is a Senior Lecturer in Psychosocial Studies.
 Her research currently focused on the understanding of the intersections between state violence, sexuality, nationalism and subjectivity in the context of post-conflict societies and also in the context of stable democracies.
 More recently I have moved towards questions about aesthetics and the political, and forms of representing violence without reproducing it.